FernandoBasso/devnotes/content/DSA/Binary Search.md

 That is way better than potentially having to try 4096 times until the item is found or the end of the input collection is exhausted completely.

 > [!WARNING] Sorted input
-> Remember that the binary search algorithm can only be used if the input collection is sorted.
+> Remember that the binary search algorithm can only be used if the input collection is sorted

 ## Steps